Enga language: Nouns

 Animates can occur in different subclasses such as proper names.
 Some examples of animates can include takánge (father), endángi (mother), Aluá (a man's name), Pasóne (a woman's name), or mená (pig).
 All of which would include a determiner being either demonstrative or indefinite and can be with the agentive or possessive cases, but not used instrumentally or locative.

 Body parts are in the animate class and can include words like kíngi (arm), pungí (liver), and yanúngí (skin, body).
 These differ from the previous classes in which they may have a determiner occur either as the instrumental or locative, but not in the agentive or possessive cases.
 Location nouns are used to determine the place.
 These words can include kákasa (bush), Wápaka (Wabag- a place), or Lakáipa (Lagaipa- a river).
 This class only uses a determiner in the location case and nothing else.

 The noun morphology of Enga is an exclusively suffixing language.
 These suffixes are generally the last member of the noun phrase, being either the determiner or the adjective.
 This expresses the inflectional categories of the noun such as tense, aspect, person, number, gender or mood.
 The suffixes can be broken down into two main groups: case suffixes and others.
 Case suffixes are exclusively expressed in noun and noun phrases while other suffixes can be on either noun and noun phrases or verb and verb phrases.
 Enga differentiates nouns from noun phrases though the case endings.
 There are seven different cases in which these are formally marked: associative -pa (only two)/ -pipa (two or more), agentive -me/-mi, instrumental -me/mi, possessive -nya, locative -nya/-sa/-ka, temporal -sa/-nya/-pa, and vocative -oo.
 Other suffixes, besides case suffixes, are broken into six different categories and occur only on nouns.
 There is the conjunctive suffix -pi meaning 'and' or 'even', two different suffixes -le meaning 'rather' or -yalé 'like' to indicate similarity, two different suffixes -mba 'very' or an argumentative -mba to indicate emphasis or contrast.
 These two forms of -mba differ in meaning as well as tone.
-When it is used in a argumentative sense it is said with a higher tone than previous syllables versus when it is used to emphasize.
+When it is used in an argumentative sense it is said with a higher tone than previous syllables versus when it is used to emphasize.

 Although it includes conjunctive suffixes, Enga does not actually include any conjunction words such as 'and' other than pánde 'or'.
 Instead those conjunctive suffixes are used to combine the noun or noun phrase with all the noun phrases and then typically followed by the determiner.